 It’s a showdown of 22-caliber cartridges as we explore the differences between 22-250 vs 223.
 Which one of these calibers will meet your needs best?

-If you want a cartridge for accurate target shooting and effective small-to-medium-game hunting, there are many rounds you could choose.
+22-250 offers.
 Two of the most popular are the .22-250 Remington and the .223 Remington, and while these cartridges pack strikingly similar bullets, the difference in cases makes for distinct performances.

 |.22-250 Remington||.223 Remington|